albirrkarim/react-speech-highlight-demo/AUDIO_FILE.md

 Then synchronize (text <-> audio) it with your server.

-Of course its not easy it will face many problems like:
+Of course it's not easy; it will face many problems like:

-- Is you have knowledge about python and AI ?
+- Do you have knowledge about Python and AI?
-- How you get the models for your language ?
+- How do you get the models for your language?
-  When its english you can easily got the models.
+  When it's English you can easily get the models.

-When i have time i will make tutorial about how to doing local speech synthesis.
+When I have time I will make tutorial about how to do local speech synthesis.